What Is Parallel Play, and How Does It Benefit Kids?

 If another child takes one of your child’s blocks, they’ll have to decide if that crosses a boundary.
 Similarly, if the other child gets too close to your child, they’ll have to decide how they feel about that level of closeness.

-They may be OK with it or they may not, but the process of experiencing these feelings can help your little one develop the boundaries they’ll need as they grow.
+They may be OK with it or they may not, but the process of experiencing these feelings can help your child develop the boundaries they’ll need as they grow.

 Language

-The proximity with other children their age during parallel play can help your child develop the roots of language and communication.
+The proximity to other children their age during parallel play can help your child develop the roots of language and communication.
+They also learn new vocabulary and gain better listening skills.

 Independence